 - If you haven’t made DNR or living will type decisions, a POA will make those decisions for you.

 - If you’ve made some decision and not others, the POA will fill in the gaps.

-- It should be obvious by now that making a POA designation is literally putting your life in someone else’s hands.
+- Making a POA designation is literally putting your life in someone else’s hands.
 Be very careful who you choose for this role.
 Some people will simply designate next-of-kin or a family member.
-Others will want someone objective with no other motives (e.g. financial) than fulfilling their wishes.
-Either choice is much better than no choice, which too often leaves family members with competing interests and potentially having to carry the burden of making decisions for you that could have been made by you in advance.
+Others will want someone objective with no other motives (e.g., financial) than fulfilling their wishes.
+Either choice is much better than no choice, which too often leaves family members with competing interests and potentially having to carry the burden of making decisions for you that you could have made in advance.

 - Your POA will not be able to make any decisions for you while you’re still able to do so unless you ask him/her to.

 It’s important to know that you can simultaneously have a living will, DNR declaration and a Healthcare POA.
 If you’re able, it may be wise to engage an attorney to sort through the various documents.